 EXPERIENCE: Completion of an SPA training course or for those with exemption.
 Also suitable for RCI and SPA holders looking to keep current.

 RATIO: 1:1 to 1:4.

 The RCI training course is run over three days, with a total of 24 hours of training contact time.
 It covers a variety of relevant skills and both personal climbing and group session techniques will be covered, as will the use of climbing walls.

 As a very rough guide, day one is spent at a climbing wall looking at a variety of indoor-related topics such as personal climbing, bouldering and working with groups, day two is spent on a crag looking at personal climbing and abseiling and day three is spent at a different crag looking at group climbs and abseils.
 Full details of the topics covered are available in the RCI syllabus.
 DATES AND PRICES

 UKMTB MODERATORS REPORT

 "The day covered aspects of the syllabus such as multiple anchors, top and bottom roping, abseiling and group management.
 All were well covered at an appropriate level for both the candidates and the award.
 I was pleased to see a lot of candidate involvement and the chance for them to set up and discuss group climbing equipment and abseiling situations.
-The course also inter-acted in a very positive way with other crag users and the candidates given the opportunity to see for themselves how SPA should be used when sharing the cliff with others.
+The course also inter-acted in a very positive way with other crag users.
 In short this was a good course well delivered with plenty of time spent on the important basics but at the same time offering a range of suitable techniques.
 The fact that no time was lost over lunch or other breaks was good and ensured maximum use of time"